hexbus/ubergrom/docs/05-hardware-reference.md

 are rejected.
 This protects the mapping/configuration portion of EEPROM.

-### Protection scope
+### Distribution-lock behavior

-JP4 protects the UberGROM GROM-Flash programming path and the low EEPROM mapping/configuration area.
-It intentionally leaves RAM and user EEPROM at `>0102` and above writable, so a distributed cartridge can still save settings, high scores, and other application data.
-JP4 is an ATmega/UberGROM-side control and is unrelated to U2.
+JP4 was specifically intended as a **distribution lock**.
+It protects the cartridge's GROM Flash and mapping/configuration from ordinary TI-side modification while intentionally leaving these resources usable:

+- RAM;
+- normal user EEPROM at `>0102` and above;
+- the independent U2 external ROM subsystem.

+This lets a finished cartridge keep writable settings, saves, or high scores without leaving the cartridge image and mapping open to GROMCFG/FlashCtl modification.

 ### Practical use

 - Leave JP4 **open** while using GROMCFG to create or modify the cartridge.
-- After final configuration and testing, close JP4 if the GROM Flash and mapping should be locked against ordinary TI-side reconfiguration.
+- After final configuration and testing, close JP4 to apply the distribution lock.
-- Open it again whenever GROMCFG must modify protected content.
+- Open it again whenever protected GROM Flash or mapping must be changed.

 ## JP5 — UART